Vietnam: Economy

-Deep poverty, defined as the percentage of the population living on less than $1 per day, has declined significantly in Vietnam and the relative poverty rate is now less than that of China, India and the Philippines.
+Deep poverty, defined as the percentage of the population living on less than $1 per day, has declined significantly in Vietnam, and the relative poverty rate is now less than that of China, India, and the Philippines.
 This decline can be attributed to equitable economic policies aimed at improving living standards and preventing the rise of inequality.
-These policies have included egalitarian land distribution during the initial stages of the Đổi Mới program, investment in poorer remote areas, and subsidising of education and healthcare.
+These policies have included egalitarian land distribution during the initial stages of the Đổi Mới programme, investment in poorer remote areas, and subsidising of education and healthcare.
 Since the early 2000s, Vietnam has applied sequenced trade liberalisation, a two-track approach opening some sectors of the economy to international markets.
 Manufacturing, information technology and high-tech industries now form a large and fast-growing part of the national economy.
 Although Vietnam is a relative newcomer to the oil industry, it is the third-largest oil producer in Southeast Asia with a total 2011 output of 318000 oilbbl/d.
 In 2010, Vietnam was ranked as the eighth-largest crude petroleum producer in the Asia and Pacific region.
-The US bought the highest amount of Vietnam's exports, while goods from China were the most popular Vietnamese import.
+The US bought the biggest share of Vietnam's exports, while goods from China were the most popular Vietnamese import.

-Based on findings by the International Monetary Fund (IMF) in 2022, the unemployment rate in Vietnam was 2.4%, the nominal GDP US$408.947 billion, and a nominal GDP per capita $4,122.
+Based on findings by the International Monetary Fund (IMF) in 2022, the unemployment rate in Vietnam was 2.3%, the nominal GDP US$406.452 billion, and a nominal GDP per capita $4,086.
 Besides the primary sector economy, tourism has contributed significantly to Vietnam's economic growth with 7.94 million foreign visitors recorded in 2015.

 Agriculture

-As a result of several land reform measures, Vietnam has become a major exporter of agricultural products.
+As a result of several market liberalization measures, Vietnam has become a major exporter of agricultural products.
 It is now the world's largest producer of cashew nuts, with a one-third global share; the largest producer of black pepper, accounting for one-third of the world's market; and the second-largest rice exporter in the world after Thailand since the 1990s.
 Subsequently, Vietnam is also the world's second largest exporter of coffee.
 The country has the highest proportion of land use for permanent crops together with other states in the Greater Mekong Subregion.
 Other primary exports include tea, rubber and fishery products.
 Agriculture's share of Vietnam's GDP has fallen in recent decades, declining from 42% in 1989 to 20% in 2006 as production in other sectors of the economy has risen.